Donner 0.5.0

 bool save(const char *filename)

-Save the rendered image to a PNG file.
+Saves the last rendered frame to a PNG file.

 std::cout << "Size: " << renderer.width() << "x" << renderer.height() << "\n";